-(ii) Sales of goods and commission income - retail services
+(ii) Retail services - sales of goods and commission income

-The Group operates one supermarket and several convenient stores for selling commodities.
+The Group operates two supermarkets and several convenient stores for selling commodities.
 Sales of goods are recognised when control of the goods has been transferred to the customers.
 Commission income from concessionaire sales is recognised upon delivery of goods.